 - Stunning garden and riverside walks

-Things to do in Camelford
+Things to do in and around Camelford

 - Enjoy a fun filled day on one of north Cornwall’s beaches with an abundance of activities to try, from rock pooling at low tide, body boarding, learning to surf with a local surf school and of course having a go at building a sand castle